farrierworks/dglepm-availability-report/README.md

     * `/home/{username}/Desktop/dglepm-availability-report/infiles`
     * `/home/{username}/Desktop/dglepm-availability-report/outfiles`

 10. Clone the repository from GitHub to your standalone computer.
-Copy the URL to the `.git` file by clicking the _Code_ button, followed by the _Clipboard_ icon.
+To do so, copy the URL to the `.git` file by clicking the _Code_ button, followed by the _Clipboard_ icon.
 Open Terminal (or Git Bash), type `cd PycharmProjects` and press the _Enter_ key to navigate to the PycharmProjects directory (`/home/{username}/PycharmProjects/`).
 Type `git clone ` (include a trailing space), paste the copied URL and press the _Enter_ key to clone the repository.
 You should now have a local copy of the repository.

 11. Copy and paste the 3 files from your USB drive to the following directory: `/home/{username}/Desktop/dglepm-availability-report/infiles/`.